 Joe B. from Little Rock, Ark., sent us his chest workout to review.
 After one look at it, we knew he needed professional help, so we called in Mike Wunsch, program design specialist for Results Fitness in Newhall, Calif.
 Wunsch analyzed and revised Joe’s program to get him back on track for big gains.
-See the original workout below and the new one on the next page.

 Joe’s old workout had him doing way too much work.
 At 156 total reps, this routine would be increasingly hard to recover from, and it was probably setting him up for a shoulder injury to boot.
 Wunsch cut back on the volume and upped the intensity.

 “He doesn’t need to hit his chest muscles from all the angles,” Wunsch says.
 “He needs to hit them with all the body’s movement patterns.”
 That means pressing horizontally, vertically, and with a rotational component for maximal muscle recruitment and balance.
 Every area of the chest will still get worked.

 |Dumbbell Incline Bench Press||5||12, 10, 8, 6, 6|

 |Decline Bench Press||5||12, 10, 8, 6, 6|

 Joe can keep the bench press as his main lift, followed by a neutral-grip overhead press as an assistance lift—this variation works the muscles that support the bench press in a more joint-friendly position.
 Then he’ll attack the chest with a rotational component in the T-pushup.
 This not only trains the pecs and shoulders in a way Joe won’t be used to, but he’ll also get some pulling in to counteract all the pressing (although he’ll still need to do plenty of pulling movements on his back day).